Indavelopers/indavelopers-homepage/README.md

 - Twitter: @Indavelopers
 - Facebook: fb.com/Indavelopers

-## To-dos

-The to-do list with future modifications and contributing oportunities can be found in the todo-list.md file.

 ##License

-This repository and its content is licensed under MIT license.
-This license grants free use and requires original author atribution.
-This license covers the whole content except for what is stated next.
+This repository and its content is NOT licensed for its use, as it contains content property of [Teamflip](https://templateflip.com/) (HTML template).

-Logotypes, images and commercial denominations are protected by copyright and cannot be use without prior consent from the owner.

-More information on the license in LICENCIA.md.
+It is only shared here for educational reading purposes only.